Common Pest Identification & Prevention In Edisto Island, SC

 - Mosquitoes only have one pair of wings.
 A strong wind can easily throw them off course.
 Use fans around outdoor sitting or eating areas to keep mosquitoes away from you and your family.

 When you first spot wild animals on your property, you may not take much notice or think much of it; after all, wildlife is all around us.
-And while the occasional squirrel, raccoon, or bird traveling across your yard isn’t a problem, when they decide to stay, they become a huge problem.
+While the occasional squirrel, raccoon, or bird traveling across your yard isn’t a problem, when they decide to stay, they become a huge problem.
 Some of the biggest issues wild animals cause include:

 - Property damage like torn screens or vents, missing roof shingles, damaged gutters, chewed through wires or cables.